 - Dark spots on leaves

 The type of pest will often determine the best solution.
-Sometimes, you can simply remove the pests, as with tomato hornworm and other caterpillars.
+Sometimes, you can simply remove the pests, as with caterpillars, slugs, and earwigs.
 However, others are small and come in large numbers to feast on your pepper plants.

-Spray with a hose.
-Aphids and other small sap sucking insects don’t have a tight grip on your plant.
-By spraying the leaves directly with water, you can knock a majority of the pests off of the plant.
+- Spray with a hose.
+Aphids and other small, sap sucking insects can’t fly, and do not have a very strong grip.
+By spraying the leaves directly with clean water, you can knock a majority of these pests off of the plant.
 This isn’t a permanent solution, but it can slow them down.

-Introduce beneficial insects.
-Lady bugs are some of the most common beneficial garden bugs.
-Introduce the live ladybugs to your pepper garden in the evening when the sun is going down to avoid them flying away.
+- Introduce beneficial insects.
+Lady bugs and predatory wasps are some of the most common beneficial garden bugs.
+You can attract them by planting certain companion plants, or buying larvae to hatch in your garden.
+Always release live ladybugs in the evening when the sun is going down to avoid them flying away.
 The ladybugs will stay and feast on aphids and other sap suckers.

 Blossom End Rot On Peppers